 I recently returned from two weeks in Ireland where I installed a couple of Excel reporting systems and came across the dreaded regional date settings.
 My computer is set for the US region, whereas the client’s computers were set for the UK region.
 When I mention regional settings on my computer, I’m talking about Windows and not Excel.

 Trying to get Excel to automatically switch date formats between computers using different region settings was something I experienced a few years ago while working in England.
-Back then I made the mistake of ustng Excel to change the formatting for … Read the rest
+Back then I made the mistake of ustng Excel … Read the rest

 An associate of mine “helped” me out once by putting a worksheet together for data entry.
 After the worksheet had several days of user input, I found out the workbook was created on a Mac with an older version of Excel for Mac (2004) that defaulted to the 1904 date system.

 Since the worksheet in question would be used entirely by Windows users, I decided to change to the 1900 date system to avoid any problems.
-Little did I know that by changing that simple date system setting would change the dates by 1462 days.
+Little did I know that by changing that simple date system setting would change the dates by 1462 days.… Read the rest

 I use the Woopra desktop app to view live visitors to this WordPress blog.
 Visitors will see a Woopra window lurking about when I’m logged into my (free) Woopra account.
 One option is to initiate a chat session with me.